Configure Global Log Receiver

 Advanced settings include configuring batch options and TLS.
 Using batch options, you can apply limits such as maximum number of messages bytes or timeout for a batch of logs to be sent to the receiver.

-Select Show Advanced Fields
+Select the Show Advanced Fields

 toggle and do the following in the Batch Options